xTunner/frontend/docs/code-coverage.md

 ### Seeing the results in the CircleCI UI

-We will upload your coverage files, which will allow you view them from your build page.
+We will upload your coverage files, which will allow you view them from the "Artifacts" tab on the build page:
-These are available via a dropdown in your build:

 ![](asset://img/outer/docs/artifacts_listing.png)